1. Colossus of Rhodes.

 7. Mausoleum at Halicarnassus.

-Actually, none of those monuments still standing due to natural factors (earthquakes or others), but only one among them all, and we are able to visit also; The Pyramid of Giza, in Egypt.
+Actually, none of those monuments still standing due to natural factors (earthquakes or others), but only one among them all, and we can visit also; The Pyramid of Giza, in Egypt.

 So let’s begin discovering our listing as it appears in the New7Wonders Foundation journal:

-Brilliant throughout the day, charming and glittery once dark, make this monument deserves its new nomination.
+Brilliant throughout the day, charming and glittery once dark, makes from this monument deserves its new nomination.

 2- THE ROMAN COLOSSEUM, ITALY